It may make you cry and may not be ideal before a date. However, onion is surprisingly healthy, tasty, and versatile.

 Is Onion Good for You?

-Onions belong to the genus of leek plants (Allium), which also includes garlic and chives.
-For a good reason, these plants are cornerstones of a wide variety of culinary cultures.
+Onions belong to the genus of leek plants (Allium), including garlic and chives.
+For a good reason, these plants are cornerstones of various culinary cultures.

-Vegetables of this genus contain vitamins, minerals, and highly effective bioactive substances that have been proven to promote health.
+Vegetables of this genus contain vitamins, minerals, and highly effective bioactive substances proven to promote health.

 The health benefits of onion have been known for over 4000 years.
 Accordingly, the Egyptians, the Greeks, and the Chinese have used onions medicinally to treat tumors (Nicastro et al. 20151).